faizandarwesh/faizandarwesh.github.io/index.md

 ## Databases I have worked with

-* MySQL, Firebase, Sqlite, MongoDb
+* MySQL, Firebase, Sqlite, MongoDB

 ## Other Interests